-Americans get an average of 25 days of vacation each year, so when they think of travel, they often assume it must fit into this time frame.
 Week-long trips can be wonderful, but often feel like a whirlwind — especially when you’re traveling internationally.
-By the time you get over jet-lag, it can feel like you are heading back home.
+By the time you get over jet lag and adjust to the new time zone, it’s time to head back home.
 This is one of the reasons my husband and I started looking into long-term travel.

 Nearly six months ago we packed up our apartment in Cape Town, South Africa and hit the road.
 While long-term travel may not be for everyone, here are a few reasons it works for us.

 South America is at the top of our bucket list.
 Often the most expensive part of travel is getting there so when we go to South America, we’ll go once for 6 weeks — rather than making 6 one-week trips — to save money.
 Plus, the trip will be more eco-friendly because we’ll only have to fly there and back once.

 We also don’t have a home or a car in America.
 Because we don’t have to maintain a home here, we’re able to allocate our money to our lives on the road.
 There are many areas of the world that are cheaper than the United States, so it can actually be money-saving to be on the road somewhere else.

 I think long-term travel has worked for us because we are both pretty flexible.
 We spent a few weeks after our honeymoon without water in South Africa because the pipes froze (we got to know each other really fast…).
 Whether we’re running up against frustrating border officials or locking ourselves out of a safe that contains all of our cash and our passports, we are able to roll with the punches and make it work.

 Long-term travel also means that our timeline is flexible.
 We know roughly where we will be when for the next few months, but are able to adjust our schedule as needed.
 It can also help to mentally prepare for extended travel before you go on your trip.